jenkinsci/backend-goto-app/README.md

 How?
 ----
-Since everyone's Jenkins installation lives in diffrent URLs and we have now way of knowing them, this application asks the user to register the locations of their Jenkins installations.
+Since everyone's Jenkins installation lives in diffrent URLs and we have no way of knowing them, this application asks the user to register the locations of their Jenkins installations.
 And to do this, each user gets authenticated with their `jenkins-ci.org` account (via OpenID.)